devongarde/ssc/README.txt

 * corvid means crow, thus covid means cow**.

-** by the long derided laws of sympathetic spelling.
+** by the rules of sympathetic spelling.